LATIN AMERICAN BIODIVERSITY CONSERVATION

 The Establishment of Municipal Reserves and Exploring Conservation Funding Mechanisms in the Ecuadorian Amazon - $40,000

 Nature and Culture International (NCI) is an international conservation organization that works with local communities to protect endangered and environmentally important ecosystems in Latin America.
 NCI’s projects are diverse - spanning multiple countries and numerous ecosystems - and guided first and foremost by a deep respect for local communities and culture.
-Since 1997, NCI has successfully implemented an innovative community-based conservation model resulting in the protection of nearly 14 million acres, while increasing the income of over 300 local communities by 50% through sustainable development activities.

 The overarching goal of the proposed project is to continue expanding NCI’s water fund model to protect vital Amazon forests of northern Ecuador.
 NCI will support seven municipalities of Quijos and El Chaco in designing their own financial mechanism to protect 204,815 acres of forest and provide clean water for 15,000 municipality residents.
 NCI will also continue providing training to build capacity in watershed management, water quality monitoring, and learning exchanges with other municipalities in established southern Ecuador.